albietz/stochs/README.md

 ## Introduction
 The stochs library provides efficient C++ implementations of stochastic optimization algorithms for common machine learning settings, including situations with finite datasets augmented with random perturbations (e.g. data augmentation or dropout).
-The library is mainly from Python through a Cython extension.
+The library is mainly used from Python through a Cython extension.
 Currently, SGD, (S-)MISO and (N-)SAGA are supported, for dense and sparse data.
 See the following reference for details:

 A. Bietti and J. Mairal.
 [Stochastic Optimization with Variance Reduction for Infinite Datasets with Finite-Sum Structure](https://arxiv.org/abs/1610.00970). arXiv 1610.00970, 2017.